AmbireTech/adex-protocol/README.md

 ### Values

 * **Transparency** Transparency is ensured through a decentralized ledger that records ad transactions, enabling a verifiable trail of information and minimizing fraud.
-* **Low fees** We only ask for a 7% network fee, which is necessary to operate the platform on the blockchain.
+* **Low fees** We only ask for a 7% fee, which is necessary to operate the platform on the blockchain.
 Compared to other DSPs with 15-20% fees, our platform significantly reduces costs by over 50%.
 In addition, the fee for advertisers, who use the ADX token to launch a campaign is only 4%.
 * **No custody of funds:** Users have complete control over their funds, allowing them to withdraw any amount at any time without any minimum threshold requirements.
 * **Ease of use:** Navigating modern ad tech can be complex, but AdEx simplifies the process with its user-friendly interface, ensuring effortless interaction with the platform.
 * **Top-tier support.** We are committed to providing our advertisers with a smooth and hassle-free experience.
 Our dedicated team is available to assist with product inquiries, targeting strategy guidance, and campaign setup to ensure a seamless user experience.